 The Health and Safety Executive (HSE) defines Sick Building Syndrome as a condition that is caused by poor indoor air quality.
-In addition, it causes more than 20% of the people in the building to have constant conditions while inside.
+Sick building syndrome testing is looking for the causes of this poor indoor air quality.
+It causes more than 20% of the people in the building to have constant conditions while inside.
 In the same way, symptoms often get better within hours of leaving the building.
 Some of the symptoms of Sick Building Syndrome are:

 - Eye, nose and throat irritation.

 - High frequency of airway infections or coughs.